Shuyu-XJTU/MRA/README.md

 # MRA
-The official code of ``Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval''
+The official code of "Minimizing the Pretraining Gap: Domain-aligned Text-Based Person Retrieval"

+The code will coming soon.